ben-houghton-zz/AzureTextExtractionPipeline/README.md

 ## 6 Edit the Function App To Use AI For Detectiing and Extracting Text From Images

+The Function parses the image URL and then POSTS it to the Cognitive Services Vision OCR API.
+If all is well, the API will return a JSON response containing th results of it's operation.

-Replace the existing scaffold code with the code below
+Replace the existing scaffold code with the code below.
+This code accepts a HTTP request that has a POST body containing an image URL.

 ```javascript